One Month in Italy – Our Itinerary

 Final Thoughts on Our One Month in Italy

-We thoroughly enjoyed our trip to Italy, though we would certainly make changes if we were doing this trip again.
-Spending one month in Italy, rather than splitting it up between two or three, or more, countries, was definitely the right decision for us.
-You can get more details on each of our stops in the links above or below.
+We thoroughly enjoyed our one month in Italy but we would certainly make changes if we were doing this trip again.
+Still, spending one month in Italy, rather than splitting it up between two or three, or more, countries, was the right decision for us.
+We really felt like we experienced the country rather than just visiting it.

 I know there are still some amazing sights that we missed.
 Hopefully, we will get to go back one day and revisit some of our favorites and enjoy some new places.